-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Biographies » Senior Officials' Biographies Listed Alphabetically by Last Name » Feierstein, Gerald
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Biographies » Senior Officials' Biographies Listed Alphabetically by Last Name » Feierstein, Gerald

 Gerald M. Feierstein was sworn in on September 17, 2010, as the U.S. Ambassador to Yemen.
 Prior to his appointment, he served as Deputy Chief of Mission in Islamabad, Pakistan.